aloonj/vllm-nvidia/README.md

 A Python wrapper around vLLM for running LLM inference on NVIDIA GPUs.
 Includes an interactive menu for selecting models, automatic GPU detection, and YAML-based configuration profiles.

+Currently set up for Ubuntu (tested on 24.04).

 ## Features

 - Interactive menu for model selection and configuration